FatimahSaeed/STT-TTS-watson-python/README.md

 Note: this project need downloading requirments that compatiable with your device.

 Some of Resources used:

--Convert Your Speech to Text using Python https://towardsdatascience.com/convert-your-speech-to-text-using-python-1cf3eccfa922
+- Convert Your Speech to Text using Python https://towardsdatascience.com/convert-your-speech-to-text-using-python-1cf3eccfa922
 - microphone_recognition.py -GitHub repository-
  https://github.com/Uberi/speech_recognition/blob/master/examples/microphone_recognition.py